irmen/prog8/docs/source/libraries.rst

 palette  (cx16 only)
 --------------------
 Available for the Cx16 target.
 Various routines to set the display color palette.
-There are also a few better looking Commodore-64 color palettes available here, because the Commander X16's default colors for this (the first 16 colors) are too saturated and are quite different than how they looked on a VIC-II chip in a C-64.
+There are also a few better looking Commodore 64 color palettes available here, because the Commander X16's default colors for this (the first 16 colors) are too saturated and are quite different than how they looked on a VIC-II chip in a C-64.